 - New entrants such as Kraft can potentially eat up Dr Pepper Snapple's CSD market share

 - New companies which are entering the CSD market are smart enough to launch only 'Diet' and 'Natural' beverages.
-The association of the new entrants with healthier products can potentially hurt Dr Pepper Snapple in the long run as the established soft drink companies are perceived for promoting obesity.
+The association of the new entrants with healthier products can potentially hurt Dr Pepper Snapple in the long run as the established soft drink companies are sometimes blamed for promoting obesity.

 - Dr Pepper has been scaling up production and distribution capacity in North America

 - Dr Pepper Snapple is continuously making distributional gains.
-In 2013, the company gained additional shelf space for CSDs in convenience stores, thereby increasing all-commodity volume by 0.3 percentage points in measured channels.
-According to the company, its CSD volume in the drugstore channels rose by 8.4 percent, outpacing the category by more than 2 percentage points.
+In 2013, the company gained additional shelf space for CSDs in convenience stores, thereby increasing all-commodity volume by 0.3 percentage points in measured channels, and held shelf space in 2014.
+The company also improved its fountain coverage, adding just under 42,000 new fountain valves, providing consumers with thousands of additional sampling opportunities.

 - Strong brand loyalty among Dr Pepper and Diet Dr Pepper's brands